Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Longitudinal Vehicle Dynamics Model

 \section{Longitudinal Vehicle Dynamics Model}

-The foundation of this paper’s analysis utilizes a nonlinear longitudinal vehicle dynamics model adopted from the literature [12].
-This model formulation allows us to evaluate the identifiability of vehicle mass, drag coefficient, and rolling resistance coefficient parameters under a range of on-road operating conditions and drive cycles.
-The full nonlinear state-space form is given by (\ref{eqn::longdyn1}-\ref{eqn::longdyn2}).
+The foundation of this paper’s analysis utilizes a nonlinear longitudinal vehicle dynamics model adopted from the literature \cite{Rajamani01}.
+This model formulation allows us to evaluate the identifiability of vehicle mass, drag coefficient, and rolling resistance coefficient parameters.
+The nonlinear state-space model is given by (\ref{eqn::longdyn1}-\ref{eqn::longdyn2}).

 where $x$ is the vehicle's position, $v$ is the vehicle velocity, $\dot{v}$ is the vehicle acceleration, $F$ is the propulsion force, and $\beta$ is the road grade.
-Table 1 describes the relevant state variables and parameters of this model.
+Table 1 describes other relevant parameters of this model.